LamineGith/Drug-discovery/README.md

 # Drug-discovery-
-I am working on the discovery of new potential therapeutic tagets using Machine learning on multi-omics data.
+I am working on the discovery of new potential therapeutic targets using machine learning on multi-omics data.